markxnelson/weblogic-kubernetes-operator/content/developerguide/_index.md

 # Developer Guide

-This guide provides information for developers who want to understand or contribute to the code.
+The Developer Guide provides information for developers who want to understand or contribute to the code.